YANG Mentorship Program

 Topic

-Michael Rukov, Director of Sales, IMR, Inc.
+Michael Rukov, Director of Sales North America, CTR America

 Michael Rukov have been involved in the auto care industry for the majority of his professional career.
 Over the last 15+ years in the industry his accomplishments included founding the Auto Care Association's Young Auto Care Network Group (YANG), being a chairman of YANG, the Auto Care Association's Education Committee, and most recently CAWA.
 Since the beginning of his career, Rukov has progressively increased his responsibilities and worked in most of the channels including WD’s, manufacturing, manufacturer representatives and data and research.
 Rukov is extremely passionate about the industry and works hard on showing the future leaders of the industry how important it is to stay involved and connected.
 Because of his passion, he also is involved in the ACPAC committee where the industry discusses and decides on its next steps in the fight for the Right to Repair.